15 creative icebreakers for your 2026 company retreat

 Can icebreakers work without any supplies?

 Yes.
-Some of the best activities are pure conversation.
-Logic puzzles.
-Rounds of questions.
-These rely on talking and creativity only.
+Some of the strongest activities are pure conversation, like logic puzzles and rounds of questions.
+They rely on talking and creativity only.

 How do I handle employees who do not like icebreakers?

-Make activities optional or team-based instead of requiring individual performance.
+Keep activities optional or team-based instead of asking for individual performance.
 Low-pressure, structured activities feel more like participation than performance.